ashudas0110/Data_Engineering/Spark/Data Scientist Salaries Analysis/README.md

   ```

 * ***main Function***
-  -Orchestrates the execution flow: cleaning up the output directory, creating a Spark session, reading the input data, processing it through various functions,     and finally writing the output to CSV files.
+  - Orchestrates the execution flow: cleaning up the output directory, creating a Spark session, reading the input data, processing it through various functions,     and finally writing the output to CSV files.

   ```python
   def main():